NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 To enable the ``ontap-san*`` drivers to use CHAP, set the ``useCHAP`` parameter to ``true`` in your backend definition.
-Trident will then configure and use bidirectional CHAP as the default authentication for the SVM given in the backend.
+Trident will then configure and use CHAP as the default authentication for the SVM given in the backend.
 The :ref:`CHAP with ONTAP SAN drivers<Using CHAP with ONTAP SAN drivers>` section explains how this works.